Terms of Business

 - BMT Surveys (Antwerp) N.V. (previously called BMT Techmar N.V.)

-- BMT Surveys (Amsterdam) B.V. (previously called BMT de Beer B.V., including the Harlingen and Delfzijl branch offices)
+- BMT Surveys (Amsterdam) B.V. (including BMT Surveys (Marine and Industrial Fires, and including the Harlingen and Delfzijl branch offices of BMT Surveys (Amsterdam) B.V.)

 - BMT Surveys (London) Limited

-- BMT Surveys (Risk & Quality) B.V. (including the Amsterdam branch office of BMT Surveys (Risk & Quality) B.V.
+- BMT Surveys (Risk & Quality) B.V. (including BMT Surveys (Yachts) and including the Amsterdam and Delfzijl branch office of BMT Surveys (Risk & Quality) B.V.)

 - B.E.
 Verweij Oosterduin B.V.